niluwin/coursera-deep-learning-specialization/C1 - Neural Networks and Deep Learning/Notes/Readme.md

 - We want to predict `w` and `b` that minimize the cost function.
 - Our cost function is convex.
 - First we initialize `w` and `b` to 0,0 or initialize them to a random value in the convex function and then try to improve the values the reach minimum value.
 - In Logistic regression people always use 0,0 instead of random.
+But initializing `w` and `b` to ramdom values also givesthe same final values of `w` and `b` as our loss function is convex.
 - The gradient decent algorithm repeats: `w = w - alpha * dw`
   where alpha is the learning rate and `dw` is the derivative of `w` (Change to `w`) The derivative is also the slope of `w`